140 Broadway: Planning and construction

-In 1952, Wolfson began purchasing land on the city block bounded by Cedar, Liberty, and Nassau Streets, and Broadway.
-The six plots on the block had been owned by different entities immediately prior to Wolfson's purchase, including The Clearing House, the National Bank of Commerce, and the Guaranty Trust Company (later part of J.P.
-Morgan & Co.), and had five buildings between nine and nineteen stories tall.
-These entities eventually sold all of their properties to J.P.
-Morgan, and in August 1961, Wolfson bought all six plots from J.P.
-Morgan.
+In August 1961, Wolfson purchased the entire city block bounded by Cedar, Liberty, and Nassau Streets, and Broadway.
+The assemblage consisted of six plots owned by J.P.
+Morgan, who had acquired five of the plots from other landowners.
 At the time, Wolfson was planning a 32-story building on the site, a bulky mass that would conform with the 1961 Zoning Resolution, as well as allow for the widening of Liberty Street in conjunction with the construction of 28 Liberty Street, then known as One Chase Manhattan Plaza.
 Wolfson's building would have had masonry canopies protruding from the floor plates.
 Also in 1961, SOM was hired as the architecture firm for the proposed building.

 Wolfson died suddenly in June 1962.
 Upon Morse's request, developer Harry Helmsley agreed to collaborate on the project, and Helmsley created the 140 Broadway Corporation.
 Lawrence A. Wien also became a sponsor of the project.
 The plans were modified in May 1963 to provide for a 40-story skyscraper occupying two-fifths of the block.
 The modified plans also provided for closing Cedar Street, thereby forming a pedestrian plaza extending to 28 Liberty Street, as well as adding subway entrances.
 By June 1964, Wolfson's estate and Helmsley were about to submit plans for the building.
 Two months later, Wien withdrew from the project and Helmsley modified the building to have 49 floors, still occupying two-fifths of the block.
 The architects submitted a new-building application to the New York City Department of Buildings in early 1964, though minor changes to the plans were made in subsequent months.

 Demolition of existing buildings on the site started in June 1964.
 The builders endeavored to reduce noise as much as possible: demolition took place only during off-peak hours, and heavy blankets were used to muffle the sound of blasting as well as contain the debris.
 Site excavation was completed in the middle of the following year, and construction of the building frame commenced, with 600 workers being employed.
 Keeping with the noise-reduction policy of the foundation's excavation, the building utilized a "butt-welded structural frame", which necessitated less time on the noisy processes of bolting and riveting.
 One floor was built every two days, and 140 Broadway topped out during June 1966.
 One person working nearby stated that his lawnmower made more noise than the building's construction.
 Bunshaft recalled that the building's cost was higher than average "due to the wisdom of Wolfson initially, Helmsley waking up, and Carl Morse urging that it not be the cheapest building in the world but the most economical one...."